airr-community/airr-standards/docs/api/adc_api.rst

 The ``fields`` parameter specifies which fields are to be included in the API response.
 By default all fields (AIRR and non-AIRR) stored in the data repository are returned.
-However, this can vary between data repositories based upon how the repository decides to store empty or null fields, so the ``include_fields`` parameter should be used to guarantee the existence of data elements in the response.
+However, this can vary between data repositories based upon how the repository decides to store blank or null fields, so the ``fields`` and/or ``include_fields`` parameter should be used to guarantee the existence of data elements in the response.

 **Include Fields Query Parameter**